HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 These use cases are represented by workflow diagrams on the [Exchange Workflow Page](exchange_workflow.html) with figures that refer to the FHIR Resources used.
 Implementers will also benefit from reviewing the [server capability](artifacts.html#capability-statements) statements for each specific workflow, and the [conformance artifacts](artifacts.html) generally.

 ### Overview
-The basis of the exchange interactions described below is to attempt to ‘close the loop’ between a provider, or other healthcare actor, who makes a request (referral), in FHIR provided as a combination of <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>/<a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a>, for SDOH services and the request recipient (referral recipient, with various FHIR enabled capabilities and configurations as described below).
+The exchange interactions below give guidance on the process to ‘close the loop’ between a provider, or other healthcare actor, who makes a request (referral) for SDOH services and the request recipient (referral recipient, with various FHIR enabled capabilities and configurations as described below).
+In FHIR the request (referral) is provided as a combination of <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>/<a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a>.
 Included below, is guidance on how the IG is implemented to enable back and forth communication.
 This does not replace reviewing the FHIR artifacts (such as Capability Statements, Resource profiles, and value sets) and narrative guidance found elsewhere in this guide.

 The functional use cases defined below are based on specific exchanges of information between the relevant actors.
 These use cases include:

 - A direct referral between a requesting entity and a performing entity where both entities have FHIR APIs to facilitate the exchanges
-- A "light" version of the direct referral where the performing entity uses and application that can access the referring entities API (but does not have FHIR API capability)
+- A "light" version of the direct referral where the performing entity uses an application that can access the referring entities' API (but does not have FHIR API capability)
 - An indirect referral, where the communication between the referring entity and the performing entity is through an intermediary (such as a Coordination Platform as defined below) that has FHIR API capability
 - Finally, a patient application may optionally communicate directly with any of the entities that support a FHIR API and provide a mechanism for secure exchange